idodov/RedAlert/README.md

 ____
 Short Hebrew version can be found here: https://github.com/idodov/RedAlert/blob/main/hebrew.md
 ____
-**This script creates a Home Assistant binary sensor to track the status of Red Alerts in Israel.
-The sensor can be used in automations or to create sub-sensors/binary sensors from it.**
+**This script sets up two new entities in Home Assistant:**
+1. A binary sensor called ***binary_sensor.oref_alert*** to store PIKUD HA-OREF data.
+The sensor can be used in automations or to create sub-sensors/binary sensors from it.
+2. A text input entity named ***input_text.last_alert_in_israel*** for storing the latest alert information, mainly for historical purposes.

 The sensor provides a warning for all threats that the PIKUD HA-OREF alerts for, including red alerts rocket and missile launches, unauthorized aircraft penetration, earthquakes, tsunami concerns, infiltration of terrorists, hazardous materials incidents, unconventional warfare, and any other threat.
 When the alert is received, the nature of the threat will appear at the beginning of the alert (e.g., 'ירי רקטות וטילים').

 Installing this script will create a Home Assistant entity called ***binary_sensor.oref_alert***.
 This sensor will be **on** if there is a Red Alert in Israel, and **off** otherwise.
 The sensor also includes attributes that can serve various purposes, including category, ID, title, data, description, the number of active alerts, and emojis.

+The second entity, **input_text.last_alert_in_israel** is primarily designed for historical alert records on the logbook screen.
+Please be aware that Home Assistant has an internal character limit of 255 characters for text entities.
+This limitation means that during significant events, like a large-scale attack involving multiple areas or cities, some data may be truncated or lost.
+Therefore, it is highly discouraged to use the text input entity as a trigger for automations or to create sub-sensors from it.

+*By default, for testing purposes, the binary sensor will contain data related to cities inside the Gaza Strip.
+You can create test sensors and automations based on this data.*

 ### Why did I choose this method and not REST sensor?
 Until we all have an official Home Assistant add-on to handle 'Red Alert' situations, there are several approaches for implementing the data into Home Assistant.
 One of them is creating a REST sensor and adding the code to the *configuration.yaml* file.
 However, using a binary sensor (instead of a 'REST sensor') is a better choice because it accurately represents binary states (alerted or not alerted), is more compatible with Home Assistant tools, and simplifies automation and user configuration.
 It offers a more intuitive and standardized approach to monitoring alert status.
 I tried various methods in Home Assistant, but this script worked best for my needs.
 ### Sensor Capabilities